Excellent 3D screen surface but limited options for transportable frames If you want permanent frame, they've got the

 This was a fabric developed by Studio 3D- unfortunately the company that manufactured it won't make any more.
 They are used to making many, many yards of material for upholstery and clothing... and this material is not easy to make!
 It was a silver liquid goo coated onto a stretchy lycra material.
 The 3D characteristics were quite good, and it was SO easy to put up, due to the elasticity of the material!
 Tended to resist marks as well.
 Perhaps someone will again find a company that will do this fabric "coating" on a relatively short run.
 (The other downside was a maximum 5' height~)

 An alternate possibility is to PAINT a silver surface.
 We've tried KRYLON silver paint on a small piece of masonite (and foamcore) which worked well (bright, good extinction) but may be hard to do evenly on a larger surface.
 A professional sprayer and Silver 3D Screen Goo may be a good option, but we've not seen it yet (have had one negative report).
-Not cheap at $250 a quart plus basecoat (plus hiring a sprayer!)
+Not cheap at $250 a quart plus basecoat (then add hiring a professional sprayer!)
 Found another paint that's cheaper, 3D HD Silver ($189 quart) from Paint On Screen.
 Checked out a sample and it is REALLY bright!
 Great extinction, too.

 PLEASE let us know if you have other sources for silver screens!